usnistgov/800-63-3/sp800-63b/sec8_security.md

 In order to maintain the integrity of the authentication factors, it is essential that it not be possible to leverage an authentication involving one factor to obtain an authenticator of a different factor.
 For example, a memorized secret must not be usable to obtain a new list of look-up secrets.

 Subscribers should be encouraged to maintain at least two valid authenticators of each factor they will be using.
-For example, a subscriber that usually uses a one-time OTP device as a physical authenticator should also be issued a number of look-up secret tokens, or should register a device for out-of-band authentication, in case the physical authenticator is lost, stolen, or damaged.
+For example, a subscriber that usually uses a one-time OTP device as a physical authenticator should also be issued a number of look-up secret authenticators, or should register a device for out-of-band authentication, in case the physical authenticator is lost, stolen, or damaged.